-Džino's second example involves an amateur archaeologist from the United States (but of Bosnian origin) named Semir Osmanagić, who in 2006 "discovered" first one, and then several pyramids in Visoko, not far from Arnautovići.
-The pyramids in question are in fact the Visočica and other neighboring hills-all natural.
-The pyramids have been "dated" to 27,000 years ago, which incidentally makes them the oldest in the entire world.
-This is pseudoarchaeology, of course, but what concerns Džino (and my argument) is that the "discovery" was received with great enthusiasm by Bosniaks (Muslims), while both Serbs and Croats remained mildly amused, if not altogether hostile,
+Arnautovići.
+The pyramids in question are in fact the Visočica and other neighbouring hills - in other words, all natural features.
+These "pyramids" were "dated" to 27,000 years ago, which incidentally makes them the oldest in the entire world.
+This is pseudoarchaeology, of course, but what concerns Džino (and is relevant to my argument) is that the "discovery" was received with great enthusiasm by Bosniaks (Muslims), while both Serbs and Croats remain mildly amused, if not altogether hostile, to this day.
+Over the last 15 years, Muslims have transformed Visoka into a pilgrimage site, complete with spaces for identity displays.
+Osmanagić has established the Foundation of the Sun Pyramid of Bosnia, the logo of which shows the flag of Bosnia-Herzegovina, with the central triangle turned into a pyramid.